Girl Guides: Guide International Service

+The work of the Guide International Service influenced the World Chief Guide Olave Baden-Powell to return to Britain, having emigrated to Kenya with her late husband prior to the war.

 Single-sex mission

-There has been much discussion about how similar Girl Guide programs should be to Scout programs for boys.
-While many Girl Guide organisations have sought to follow similar practices as Scout organisations for boys, some Girl Guide organisations have sought to avoid simply copying or mimicking the activities of Scout organisations for boys.
+There has been much discussion about how similar Girl Guide programs should be to Scout programs.
+While some Girl Guide organisations have sought to follow similar practices as Scout organisations, most Girl Guide organisations have sought to avoid simply copying or mimicking the activities of Scout organisations and have maintained distinctive programs.
 In 2012, Julie Bentley, Girlguiding chief executive in the United Kingdom described the Girl Guides as "the ultimate feminist organisation".

-Even after most Scout organisations became mixed-sex and some Girl Guide organisations merged with Scout organisations for boys, some Girl Guide organisations remained sex-separated to provide a female-centred program.
+Most Girl Guide organisations remained sex-separated to provide a female-centred program, even after most Scout organisations became mixed-sex and some Girl Guide organisations merged with Scout organisations.
 For example, Girlguiding in the United Kingdom remains limited to girls.

-Transgender girls are admitted to units in some organisations.
-Transgender women are also allowed to become leaders in some countries, including the UK.
+Transgender girls are no longer admitted to units within the UK even though they previously were due to changes to the 2010 Equality Act made in 2025.
+Transgender women were allowed to become leaders in some countries, including the UK.